 Elizabethtown College has many inspiring student leaders, and the peer mentors are one group of student leaders on our campus.
 They are helpful, knowledgeable, and enthusiastic upperclass students who seek to guide and mentor our first-year students.
 Their goal is to make every first-year student's transition to college a smooth one by being a supportive and caring mentor.

 When will first-year students meet their Peer Mentor?

-First-year students and their families will meet their Peer Mentor at Orientation.
+First-year students and their families will meet their Peer Mentor at New Student Orientation.
 They will welcome students to the Blue Jay family and help with the transition from high school to college.
-These student leaders will guide students through June and August Orientation and continue serving as a mentor throughout a student's first year at Elizabethtown.
+These student leaders will guide students through June and August new student orientation and continue serving as a mentor throughout a student's first year at Elizabethtown.

 What is a First Year Seminar & how do I sign up?

 First Year Seminars, commonly referred to as FYS, allow students to embark on a common learning experience with others in their incoming class.
-As part of orientation paperwork, students select their top 10 choices of First Year Seminar course options from a list of usually more than 30 courses.
+As part of the new student orientation paperwork, students select their top choices of First Year Seminar courses.